Celebrate the Lunar New Year with Kids in the Twin Cities

 1. Make a Craft

-2. Order Take-Out (or make your own) and Have a Family Dinner Party
+2. Order Take-out (or make your own) and Have a Family Dinner Party

 As long as you are staying in, this would be a fun day to order take out or make your own Asian-inspired dinner.
 It doesn’t have to be Chinese – many Asian countries celebrate this holiday with feasts.
 Pick your favorite menu or sample food from several cultures – maybe try food from Vietnam, Taiwan, Malaysia, Hong Kong, Korea, Japan or Thailand.
 You could even try a little of everything.